timboudreau/acteur/FAQ.md

 If you're using annotations and you want to write a failover Acteur that handles requests nothing else has handled, annotate it with `@HttpCall(Integer.MAX_VALUE)`.

+####Find Example Applications

+Most of the uses of Acteur have been in commercial applications;  two good sources of examples on GitHub are:

+ - [Acteur Timetracker](https://github.com/timboudreau/acteur-timetracker) - a generic web api for creating and modifying events that have durations, which can have ad-hoc metadata associated with them (the author of the framework uses it to track consulting hours)
+ - [Meta Update Server](https://github.com/timboudreau/meta-update-center) - a server for NetBeans plugins - a live instance on the web can [be found here](http://timboudreau.com/modules)

 ####Do Basic Authentication